newDINO/xvk_droid/README.md

 ### How to use the program

 #### Build the program
-Requirement: rust
+Requirement: `rust`

 Run in the repository:
 ```
-cargo build -r -p vulkan
+cargo build -r -p xvk_droid
 ```
-The resulting library will be `target/release/libvulkan.so`
+The resulting library will be `target/release/libxvk_droid.so`

 #### Use the program to replace the default libvulkan

-Run in the repository if you have make installed:
+Run in the repository:
 ```
 make create_link
 ```
-Or run
+if you have `make` installed, or run
 ```
-ln -s target/release/libvulkan.so libvulkan.so
+ln -s target/release/libxvk_droid.so libvulkan.so
-ln -s target/release/libvulkan.so libvulkan.so.1
+ln -s target/release/libxvk_droid.so libvulkan.so.1
 ```
 if you don't.